88ngreen88/Final_Project_Repo/README.md

 <img width="585" alt="Screenshot 2023-04-17 at 5 18 17 PM" src="https://user-images.githubusercontent.com/115309980/232612920-d1b0185f-093c-4c21-ab33-6501c6cda80c.png">

-These two images came back as near duplicates.
+These two images came back as near duplicates according to ImageLab.
 However, the images are not the same, so I did not discard any of my images.

 ## Models

 ## Choosing My Model